Dom DeLuise: Death

 DeLuise died in his sleep of kidney failure on May 4, 2009, at Saint John's Health Center in Santa Monica, California, at age 75.
-He had been battling cancer for more than a year prior to his death and was also suffering from high blood pressure and diabetes.
+He had cancer for more than a year prior to his death and also had high blood pressure and diabetes.

 Burt Reynolds paid tribute to DeLuise in the Los Angeles Times, saying: "As you get older and start to lose people you love, you think about it more, and I was dreading this moment.
 Dom always made you feel better when he was around, and there will never be another like him."
-Mel Brooks also made a statement to the same paper, telling them that DeLuise "created so much joy and laughter on the set that you couldn’t get your work done.
+Mel Brooks also made a statement to the same paper, telling them that DeLuise "created so much joy and laughter on the set that you couldn't get your work done.
 So every time I made a movie with Dom, I would plan another two days on the schedule just for laughter.
 It's a sad day.
 It's hard to think of this life and this world without him."